Kosovo: Kosovo War

-Post-war
+United Nations administration

 On 10 June 1999, the UN Security Council passed UN Security Council Resolution 1244, which placed Kosovo under transitional UN administration (UNMIK) and authorised Kosovo Force (KFOR), a NATO-led peacekeeping force.
 Resolution 1244 provided that Kosovo would have autonomy within the Federal Republic of Yugoslavia, and affirmed the territorial integrity of Yugoslavia, which has been legally succeeded by the Republic of Serbia.

 Estimates of the number of Serbs who left when Serbian forces left Kosovo vary from 65,000 to 250,000.
 Within post-conflict Kosovo Albanian society, calls for retaliation for previous violence done by Serb forces during the war circulated through public culture.
 Widespread attacks against Serbian cultural sites commenced following the conflict and the return of hundreds of thousands of Kosovo Albanian refugees to their homes.
 In 2004, prolonged negotiations over Kosovo's future status, sociopolitical problems and nationalist sentiments resulted in the Kosovo unrest.
 11 Albanians and 16 Serbs were killed, 900 people (including peacekeepers) were injured, and several houses, public buildings and churches were damaged or destroyed.

 International negotiations began in 2006 to determine the final status of Kosovo, as envisaged under UN Security Council Resolution 1244.
 The UN-backed talks, led by UN Special Envoy Martti Ahtisaari, began in February 2006.
 Whilst progress was made on technical matters, both parties remained diametrically opposed on the question of status itself.